anukah/plsql-sales-management/README.md

-# Sales Management System
+# Sales Management System with PL/SQL Procedures

 ## Overview

-This project is a basic sales management system built with Oracle SQL and PL/SQL.
-It manages customers, products, sales transactions, and inventory location management, while calculating year-to-date (YTD) sales figures for both customers and products.
+This project is a sales management system built with Oracle SQL and PL/SQL.
+It manages customers, products, sales transactions, and location management, while also providing a set of PL/SQL procedures and functions to handle various operations like adding and deleting customers and products, updating sales, and managing statuses.

 ## Database Structure